mnijadi/product-display-modeling/README.md

-# Statistical Learning Project
+# Product Display Analysis and Modeling (In Progress)

 ## Description

-In this project, we will walk through a dataset, analyze it, discover its statistical properties, discover different preprocessing techniques, and finally, build a model to predict the target variable.
+Given a dataset of product attributes in different stores, our job is to perform a statistical analysis on the data to discover unerlying patterns, discover different preprocessing techniques, and finally, apply machine learning models to predict the display of a product in a store.

+## Dataset

+A single csv file contained in the `data\raw` folder.

+## Tools

+We are developing our models in a jupyter notebook environment, using Python and it's libraries:

+- Numpy
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- XGBoost
+- MLXtend
+- Tensorflow
+- Keras
+- MLFlow
+- Flask

 ## Setup

+### For Development

 Create a Pytohn virtual environment: